limen123/MoM-HD-Remaster/README.md

 	- Again, if the game directory is not found, it will ask you to insert manually.

 PLEASE NOTE THAT SOME KH3 SONGS WILL OVERLAP WITH THE REMASTERS.
-You can use both at the same time if you'd like.
-Installing Remaster and then KH3 will replace the Remastered songs with KH3 where applicable, while leaving the rest of the Remastered songs still playable
+You can use both at the same time if you'd like, though any KH3 song that overlaps with the Remastered versions cannot be played at the same time.
+Installing Remaster and then KH3 will replace the Remastered songs with KH3 where applicable, while leaving the rest of the Remastered songs still playable.